-The following list is considered as those days for which holiday rates of wages for work performed apply: New Years Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving Day, Christmas Day and Veterans Day in some classifications/counties.
+The following list is considered as those days for which holiday rates of wages for work performed apply: New Years Day, Memorial/Decoration Day, Fourth of July, Labor Day, Veterans Day, Thanksgiving Day, Christmas Day.
 Generally, any of these holidays which fall on a Sunday is celebrated on the following Monday.
 This then makes work performed on that Monday payable at the appropriate overtime rate for holiday pay.
-Common practice in a given local may alter certain days of celebration.
+Common practice in a given local may alter certain days of celebration such as the day after Thanksgiving for Veterans Day.
 If in doubt, please check with IDOL.